From Spark to Fire: Modeling and Mitigating Error Cascades in LLM-Based Multi-Agent Collaboration: Ethical Considerations

 \section{Ethical Considerations}

-This paper studies how small local errors can propagate through collaboration in LLM based multi agent systems and lead to a shared but incorrect outcome, and it evaluates mitigation mechanisms under controlled experimental settings.
+This paper studies how small local errors can propagate through collaboration in LLM-based multi-agent systems and lead to a shared but incorrect outcome, and it evaluates mitigation mechanisms under controlled experimental settings.

 \textbf{Stakeholders.} Potentially impacted stakeholders include (1) developers and operators of LLM-MAS frameworks, who may face higher risk when inter-agent message exchange is manipulated or adversarial content is injected into collaborative workflows.
 Our mitigation mechanisms aim to reduce this risk by making unsupported claims harder to spread and easier to correct during collaboration.
 (2) End users of applications built on LLM-MAS may be affected when collaborative outputs drift from verifiable evidence, leading to reduced correctness or reliability in the final artifact.
 They also benefit when the system can surface unsupported claims early and support timely correction before the final output is produced.
 (3) security practitioners and researchers, who benefit from evidence about when and why collaboration fails; and (4) the broader online ecosystem, where collaborative tooling can scale both beneficial and harmful content.